2

 Meals: B

-Following the huge loops of The Thames you pass old wharves, several famous buildings including the (London millennium, O2) Dome and ends at the Thames Barrier.
+Following the huge loops of The Thames you pass old wharves, several famous buildings including the (London millennium, O2) Dome to end at the Thames Barrier.
 Some of what can be seen on this section of The Thames Path is changing all the time - the first part from Tower Bridge goes past lots of refurbished warehouses (now turned into apartments), quite a few wharves which involve slight diversions - then comes out on the approaches to the Dome.
 This is not the prettiest part of London but the real gem of the day is a possible visit to the wonderful Greenwich Park and the sight of the 'Cutty Sark' Victorian tea and wool clipper.
 Accommodation: A 10-minute walk from Greenwich train station, our relaxed hotel is also a 6-minute walk from the National Maritime Museum and a 12-minute walk from the Royal Observatory.

 Meals: B

-Depart Greenwich for your Onward Journey
+Depart Greenwich for your Onward Journey.

 Meals: B